 More and more businesses have begun selling digital products to their customers.
 Customers love the instant gratification of receiving an order right away (and shop owners love not having to deal with packaging and shipping)!
 We recently worked with Becky Higgins Project Life® to update their e-commerce store so that the two sides of the business – physical products and digital products – play nicely together.
-Becky Higgins Project Life® is a solution based system for memory keeping and documenting life.
-The goal of our project was to erase any confusion for customers as they are shopping.
+Becky Higgins Project Life® is a solution-based system for memory keeping and documenting life.
+The goal of our project was to erase any confusion for customers as they were shopping.
 I talked to Jon, the developer for this project, about our solutions.

 What was most important to keep in mind when setting up the site?